Team-Reimagination/vs-bamber-en-codename-enjine/README.md

 ### How will the updates be measured?
 After 2.5, we will be ditching versions entirely and rely on the github for everything.
 This might come with a lot of pulling from the repository, so prepare yourselves.

+### Will there be a TODO?
+Yes, there will be.
+Especially since we might not work on the mod super often after the repository becomes public.